Chia-Network/chia-docs/docs/coin-set-model/addresses.md

 # Chia Burn Address

 The Chia burn address is `xch1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqm6ks6e8mvy`.
+You can send unwanted tokens to this address to make them unspendable.

 :::warning
 Do not send anything to this address unless you want it to be inaccessible forever.
 :::

-[Addresses](/coin-set-addresses) are puzzle hashes encoded into the "xch" prefix address format using the [bech32m encoding scheme](https://github.com/bitcoin/bips/blob/master/bip-0350.mediawiki).

 A traditional bech32m puzzle hash for a burn address is all zeros ending in "dead": `0x000000000000000000000000000000000000000000000000000000000000dead`

 Converting this to an address, you end up with the burn address: `xch1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqm6ks6e8mvy`

 You can use a [puzzle hash converter](https://explorer.space/address-puzzlehash-converter) to verify for yourself.

----